Yandex introduces Alice, an Alexa-like assistant that speaks Russian

 The company has been using some form of AI for a number of different tasks, including product recommendations, but Alice marks a more outward-facing take on the category.
 The assistant is something akin to a Russian Alexa or Siri, pulling in the company’s various product offerings, including weather, news, maps and the like.

-Yandex’s head Machine Intelligence and Research Division, Misha Bilenko, told TechCrunch that the tech is a culmination of tech the company has been working on for some time, including a voice search feature that was already present in the app.
+Yandex’s head of Machine Intelligence and Research Division, Misha Bilenko, told TechCrunch that the tech is a culmination of tech the company has been working on for some time, including a voice search feature that was already present in the app.

 “Over the past year, we’ve been tying it all together with a new system that includes dialogue management,” he says.
 “In effect, if you have a high quality search engine, you’re already able to answer questions pretty well.”